When Your Child Has Acute Lymphoblastic Leukemia (ALL)

 Your child has been diagnosed with acute lymphoblastic leukemia (ALL).
-It is a common type of childhood cancer that is often curable with treatment.
+It is a common type of childhood cancer that is usually curable with treatment.
 ALL is also called acute lymphocytic leukemia.
-Your child’s health care team will help you as you make important decisions regarding your child’s health.
+Your child’s healthcare team will help you as you make important decisions about your child’s health.
 Read on to learn more about ALL and how it is treated.

-ALL is a fast-growing cancer that affects bone marrow (the spongy inside of bones) and blood.
-The blood is made up of three main types of cells:
+ALL is a fast-growing cancer that affects blood and bone marrow (the spongy space inside of bones where new blood cells are made) and blood.
+The blood is made up of 3 main types of cells:

 White blood cells fight infection.